cheesehero112/notes/Chihiro's Study Progress.md

 4/12/22: Application started.
 Optional code challenge solved.
 Need to finish an essay.

+### CSX free course:

+4/27/22: Finished up to Loops & Control Flow

+4/22/22: Finished up to Short-Circuiting a loop

+4/17/22: Functions and Execution Context section started

+4/8/22: All challenges for Precourse part 2 finished.

+4/7/22: finished 3 more challenges: Objects - Examining Properties and Iterating with for...in, Iterating with a for loop

+4/3/22: finished up to Precourse part 2, challenge: Control Flow and Iteration

+3/20?/22: Started

 ### JavaScript for Beginners (JS4B) course:

 4/18/22: Presentation done.
 My group presented an adventure game 'Spirited Cats'